Polygence blog > Research Opportunities and Ideas

 Application deadline: May 12th

 You have a lot of options here.
 Courses range from 1-7 weeks, and you can take them online or in person.
-Offerings include a variety of areas from a study of "Radical Social Movements of the Late 20th Century" to "Food, Identity, and Place" to "Reading Psychoanalysis in American Film & Fiction," among others.
-If you’re staying on campus, you’ll have an opportunity to participate in additional workshops, activities, and group events.
+Offerings include a variety of study areas, from "Radical Social Movements of the Late 20th Century" to "Food, Identity, and Place", to "Reading Psychoanalysis in American Film & Fiction", and more.
+If you’re staying on campus, you’ll have the opportunity to participate in additional workshops, activities, and group events.

 2. Recruitment & Training for Under-Represented Populations (RTURP) Program